MichaelDim02/Hvazard/README.md

 	python dm.py -d wd1.txt -j wd2.txt	<- The result is saved on the second wordlist (wd2.txt)

+-c --cut
+ This operation removes all lines before the line number you specify.
+Useful if you have already used a large part of the wordlist and do not want to go through the same process.
+Example:
+	python --cut rockyou.txt -o cutrocku.txt

 -e --exp
  This option shows this message.

 -a --arg
  This option shows the arguments & options.